 Anyone who’s joined OnlyFans and has started to earn an income has likely wondered how their taxes will work.
 To be clear, it doesn’t matter if you’ve earned $10 or $100,000 on the site, any income earned is considered self-employment income and needs to be reported to the Canada Revenue Agency.
+Also, the CRA does not care what your profession is.
+They just want you to pay your taxes.

 The good news is that OnlyFans taxes for Canadians is quite simple, and you can file on your own to keep things low key.
 Another positive thing about being self-employed is that you can write off some of your expenses, which may reduce the amount of taxes you owe.
 Here’s everything you need to know about filing your taxes as an OnlyFans performer.